Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-5115 [Superseded by DHQGHN-QD-3626-2022] Regulation on Undergraduate Training.md

     d)  Implement formal training.
 2. Design training programs
-    a)  The standard training program is designed from 120 to 140 credits for bachelor\'s training, 140 to 160 credits for engineering training, 155 to 175 credits for pharmacist training, 205 to 225 credits for medical training.
+    a)  The standard training program is designed from 120 to 140 credits for bachelor's training, 140 to 160 credits for engineering training, 155 to 175 credits for pharmacist training, 205 to 225 credits for medical training.
     b)  The high-quality training program is designed to have at least